-If you only act as an issuer of securities and do not provide other financial services such as being a promoter, manager, financial adviser, broker or underwriter, then you will not be a reporting entity under paragraph (viii) of the definition of financial institution.
+If you only act as an issuer of securities and do not provide other financial services such as being a promoter, manager, Financial Advice Provider, client money or property service provider or underwriter, then you will not be a reporting entity under paragraph (viii) of the definition of financial institution.
 The guideline on issuers of securities and participants in issues has been published to help issuers understand whether they are reporting entities or not.

 I am an issuer of debt securities, am I a reporting entity?

 An issuer of retail debt securities falls into the category of 'accepting deposits or other repayable funds from the public' under paragraph (a)(i) of the definition of 'financial institution' in the AML/CFT Act.
 To decide whether you are a reporting entity, you must decide whether you issue debt securities to the public in the ordinary course of business.
 The 'Interpreting ordinary course of business guideline' can help.

 If you have a separate company or SPV in your group structure whose primary purpose is to issue retail debt securities, then issuing debt securities to the public would usually be in the ordinary course of business for that SPV.
 If, however, the SPV has not issued debt securities for a significant period of time and has no intention to issue more, then you may decide the SPV does not issue debt securities to the public in the ordinary course of business.
 We cannot give definitive guidance on what 'a significant period of time' might be, because this will depend upon the nature of your business.

 We have an SPV that issues debt securities in the ordinary course of business, on whom should it complete CDD?